 Following surgery, it is important that you keep the area clean and dry.
 You are able to bathe in lukewarm to warm water and able to use mild soaps.
 We would recommend, however, that you gently towel the area with a clean towel after bathing and that you use a hair dryer on the lowest heat setting to further dry the area after surgery.

 It is important that you refrain from tight fitting underwear and particularly avoid nylon or synthetic fibre under-garments.
-We would recommend that you refrain from heavy exercise for a week after surgery.
+We would recommend that you refrain from heavy exercise for 6 weeks after surgery.